ciscoheat/sveltekit-superforms/README.md

 } satisfies Actions;
 ```

-Here is where you should access your database API.
+This is where you should access your database API.
 Since we're using an array, the create and update logic is simple:

 ```ts
 if (!form.data.id) {